bpmutter/xyz/journey/_posts/2020-09-20-on-minimalism.markdown

 The term 'minimalism' has been popularised by various figures in numerous domains, such as Marie Kondo through her principles of applying minimalism to organise your household belongings.

-I don't know her exact stance on digital minimalism, since I haven't watched her series yet, but today I want to make a connection between minimalism and the work that I have been doing, which is to develop web-based projects (jinyoung.xyz being the tip of the iceberg!) and computer programming.
+I don't know her exact stance on digital minimalism, since I haven't watched her series yet, but today I want to make a connection between minimalism and the work that I have been doing, which is to develop web-based projects and computer programming.

 In the case of jinyoung.xyz, I have been debating on whether or not to integrate Google Analytics into my website.
-By the time you read this entry, it may or may not have maintained its place on my public To-do list under </>.
+By the time you read this entry, it may or may not have maintained its place on my public To-do list under &lt;/&gt;.

 What I can say, right now, is that I've looked into a lot of the technical aspects of the product and understand what it is that I will be using.